• Skip to main content

 • Use it in chicken enchiladas or this yummy chicken enchilada bake.

-• Throw it into some cheesy quesadillas or even a grilled cheese sandwich!
+• Throw it into some cheesy quesadillas, grilled cheese sandwiches or any of your favorite pasta recipes!

 Easy Dinner Recipes

-• Baked Chicken and Sweet Potatoes Recipes – 7 Delicious Ideas!
+• Baked Sweet Potato and Chicken Recipes – 7 Delicious Ideas!

 • Easy Mongolian Beef